jennyreddish/seshat/docs/source/admin/setup/local/ubuntu.rst

 Within the repo, create a file called ``seshat/settings/.env`` with the database connection variables.

+.. admonition:: Get a Cesium access token
+    :class: dropdown

+    You will also need to generate an access token for Cesium in order for the globe to render on Seshat pages that include maps.

+    Visit the `Cesium website <https://ion.cesium.com/>`_ and create an account.

+    Once you have an account, navigate to the "Access Tokens" tab and create a new token.

+    Add this token to the ``.env`` file as shown below.

 The file should look like this:

 .. code-block::